Adam Smith’s life, work and legacy at the Adam Smith Business School

 - His enquiry was both analytical study and a historical narrative, an approach which was innovative for the time.
 So innovative in fact that Smith is credited with giving rise to a new scientific discipline - economics.
 Smith found order in the chaotic and unpredictable market, identifying key principles or set patterns of behaviours that governed trade and influenced the wealth of nations.

-- Social behaviour and morality continue to be central themes, as introduced in his earlier work, the Theory of Moral Sentiments.
-Smith argued that wealth of a nation was directly related to the well-being of its citizens.
+- Social behaviour and morality continue to be central themes, as introduced in his earlier work, The Theory of Moral Sentiments.
+Smith argued that the wealth of a nation was directly related to the well-being of its citizens.

 SMITH'S LATER LIFE

 - The Wealth of Nations made Smith famous and wealthy.
 He spent his retirement serving as a commissioner of customs in Edinburgh.
 Smith died in 1790 and is buried in the Canongate Kirkyard near his home in Edinburgh.

 - Adam Smith’s ideas changed the way we think about the world and are as relevant today as they were 300 years ago.

 - Adam Smith remembered his time at the University of Glasgow as:

 'By far the most useful and therefore as by far the happiest and most honourable period of my life.'

 - We want students and academics to feel inspired and motivated by Smith’s legacy and seek out opportunities to positively impact the way we work, think and exist in society today.'